wptrainingteam/what-is-contact-form-7/README.md

 ### Customizing your form

 You can further customize your form to look more stylish by using HTML or CSS.
-However, HTML and CSS will not be discussed in this topic.
+You can also edit the default template using tags to add or remove fields in the form to suit your needs.

 #### Modifying Form Fields